Canada national ringette team

 The Canada national ringette team (popularly known as Team Canada; Équipe Canada) is the ringette team representing Canada internationally.
 Canada has both a senior national team, Team Canada Senior, and a junior national team, Team Canada Junior.
 Both national teams compete in the World Ringette Championships (WRC) and are overseen by Ringette Canada which is a member of the International Ringette Federation (IRF).
-Team members are selected from the National Ringette League.
+Some team members are selected from the National Ringette League.
 Team Canada and Team Finland have emerged as ringette's major international rivals at both the senior and junior level.
+Some of Canada's national teams have been inducted into the Ringette Canada Hall of Fame.